IMSUMEET/SpringBootDatabaseApplication/README.md

 }
 ```

-now we have jdbc bean available in our config and we can use this to query the database
+now we have jdbc bean available in our config, and we can use this to query the database

 ### DAO